 We’ve tested countless backpacks over the years, but there’s one that has always been the best and remains the best buy for adventurers: the broke backpacker-approved Osprey Aether and Ariel series.

 Want more deetz on why these packs are so damn perfect?
 Then read our comprehensive review for the inside scoop!View on Osprey View on REI

 Puerto Rico is actually an awesome place to travel solo and it’s safe too!
 There are all sorts of adventures you can have on this amazing Caribbean island.
 But I have a few solo travel tips for Puerto Rico to make sure you have the best time ever and stay safe…

 - Let people know where you’re going and don’t go off the grid.
 A solo travel adventure anywhere doesn’t mean you have to cut yourself off from your friends and family back home.

 - Make friends with other travellers.
 This will help beat the solo travel blues!
 Get chatting to people at your accommodation, make a few drinking buddies, and maybe even fun peeps to explore the rest of Puerto Rico with.

 - Keep emergency numbers at the top of your phonebook.
 In case something happens, you’ll want to call someone quickly.

 - Ask locals about what to do, where to go, places to eat and drink, etc. This is the best way to find the best spots in Puerto Rico.
-Locals are definitely going to know their island better than a foodie Instagram.

 - Don’t be afraid to make a fuss if you’re feeling like you really are in danger.
 Even more so in public places.
 Most likely this will stop any attention coming your way from the perpetrator.